 The course is designed to introduce students to the art of piano collaboration.
-Practical skills including sightreading and ensemble development will be addressed.
+Practical skills including sight-reading and ensemble development will be addressed.
 Time will be devoted exploring standard works from the vocal and instrumental repertoires, which are intended to prepare the student for graduate study as well as professional work as a collaborator.

-MUSC 4534Applied Major Area Piano1 Credits(1-0-1)This course is designed to introduce students to the art of piano collaboration.
-Practical skills including sightreading and ensemble development will be addressed.
+MUSC 4534 Applied Major Area Piano 1 Credits (1-0-1)

+This course is designed to introduce students to the art of piano collaboration.
+Practical skills including sight-reading and ensemble development will be addressed.
 Time will be devoted exploring standard works from the vocal and instrumental repertoires, which are intended to prepare the student for graduate study as well as professional work as a collaborator.

+MUSC 4536 Keyboard II 3 Credits (2-0-2)

-MUSC 4536Keyboard II3 Credits(2-0-2)Involves a higher level of technical proficiency concentrating on repertoire from the Romantic and Impressionisticeras.
-Prerequisite(s):MUSC 2522
+Involves a higher level of technical proficiency concentrating on repertoire from the Romantic and Impressionistic eras.
+Prerequisite(s): MUSC 2522

-MUSC 4455Jazz Ensemble1 Credit(1-0-1)A course designed to expose students to composers and arrangers of jazz, rock, and soul music.
+A course designed to expose students to composers and arrangers of jazz, rock, and soul music.
 Improvisation also included.

-MUSC 4456Jazz Ensemble1 Credit(1-0-1)A course designed to expose students to composers and arrangers of jazz, rock, and soul music.
+A course designed to expose students to composers and arrangers of jazz, rock, and soul music.
 Improvisation also included.

-MUSC 4608Choral Organization1 Credit(1-0-1)The choir studies and performs standard choral literature encompassing music from the pre-Baroque style to 20th century music and beyond.
+The choir studies and performs standard choral literature encompassing music from the pre-Baroque style to 20th century music and beyond.
 The choir makes appearances in support of the University.
-Senior level.0
+Senior level.

-MUSC 4609 Choral Organization 1 Credit (1-0-1) A continuation of MUSC 4608.
+MUSC 4611 Accompaniment 1 Credit (1-0-1)

-MUSC 4611Accompaniment1 Credit(1-0-1)A practical approach to the presentation of musical scores for collaborative piano playing with a singer, instrumentalist, or chorus.
+A practical approach to the presentation of musical scores for collaborative piano playing with a singer, instrumentalist, or chorus.
 A large variety of repertoire will be examined.

-Prerequisite(s):MUSC 35310r permission from the instructor1 Credit(1-0-1)
+Prerequisite(s): MUSC 3531or permission from the instructor

+MUSC 4644 Applied Major Area-Voice (Music Majors Only) 1 Credit (1-0-1)